Position/Title: Senior Vice President & General Counsel

 He attended Amherst College and Yale Law School, where he served as Editor-in-Chief of the Yale Law Journal.
 He clerked for Judge James L. Oakes of the Second Circuit and Supreme Court Justice Lewis F. Powell Jr. He is the recipient of numerous awards for his work promoting civil rights and civil liberties, including, in 2010, the Thurgood Marshall Award given by the ABA Section of Civil Rights and Social Justice.
 He received an honorary degree from Amherst in 2015 and now serves on the College’s Board of Trustees.

-Specialising in International, Appellate and Complex litigation, Constitutional, Human Rights, IP, Media & Regulatory work, defamation, privacy, media, art and cultural property, data protection and freedom of information, intellectual property and international arbitration, Mark Stephens has undertaken some of the highest profile cases in the country and abroad.
+Specialising in International, Appellate and Complex litigation, Constitutional, Human Rights, IP, Media & Regulatory work, defamation, privacy, media, art and cultural property, data protection and freedom of information, and international arbitration, Mark Stephens has undertaken some of the highest profile cases in the country and abroad.
 In 2011 Her Majesty the Queen appointed Stephens Commander of the Order of the British Empire (CBE) for his services to law and the arts.
 Mark is also extremely active in many other areas having been appointed by the Foreign Secretary to the FCO Free Expression advisory board and the Lord Chancellor to be a Champion for the Community Legal Service.
 In December 2009, Mark first appeared in “Who’s Who” where he is described as “lawyer, broadcaster; writer; lecturer”.
 He has written and contributed to five books.
 Mark has been described by the ‘Law Society Gazette’ as, ‘the patron solicitor of previously lost causes’.
 It is this reputation for creativity with law that leads clients to his door.

 Mark has created a niche in international comparative media law and regulation.
 His expertise also covers specialisms in Creative Arts & Cultural Industries, Human Rights, Judicial Review, Complex Commercial Litigation, Intellectual Property law, Privy Council cases - Ultimate Appeal Court for parts of the Commonwealth, as well as, Regulatory Cases & Inquiries.